|

 Sue Webb, Wits University, South Africa

-the specialist on Namibian geology who showed us around and explained what we
+Windhoek, the specialist on Namibian geology who showed us around and

-Physics of Geological Processes, University of Oslo, Norway, master of water
+Processes, University of Oslo, Norway, master of water affairs in the

 Trond Torsvik, PGP Oslo, Norway